 The tasks that fall into this category are almost small projects.
 When the task requires instructions and dialogue then which are the simplest checklist software tools that support this?

 Does your company already have a simple project management system? then I would use this.
-If your system is made for larger projects then you may consider Asana, Trello or Wunderlist Pro.
+If your system is made for larger projects then you may consider Asana, Trello or Microsoft To Do.

 By the way, this is not a comparison of project management systems – I’m merely looking at features for creating and communicating checklists.
 It just happens that project management tools are made for complex collaboration.